How to Train LLMs with Unsloth & Docker

 Why Use Unsloth & Docker?

-Unsloth’s Docker image is stable, frequently updated and works in any supported setup.
+Unsloth’s Docker image is stable, up-to-date and works in supported setups like Windows.

 Fully contained dependencies keep your system clean.
 Runs safely without root.